-- Our investments in debt securities are carried at fair value and consist primarily of investments in obligations of the United States Treasury, various U.S. and foreign corporations, and certificates of deposits.
-We classify investments in debt securities as available-for-sale with all unrealized gains or losses included as part of other comprehensive income.
-We evaluate investments in debt securities with unrealized losses on a quarterly basis for potential other-than-temporary impairments in value.
-As a result of this assessment, we did not recognize any other-than-temporary impairment losses considered to be credit related for the years ended December 31, 2019 and 2018. - We value our long-lived assets at the lower of cost or fair market value.
+We value our long-lived assets at the lower of cost or fair market value.
 We review long-lived assets to be held and used in operations for impairment whenever events or changes in circumstances indicate that the carrying value of an asset may be impaired.
 These evaluations may result from significant decreases in the overall market outlook for our technology or the market price of an asset, a significant adverse change in the extent or manner in which an asset is being used in its physical condition, a significant adverse change in legal factors or in the business climate that could affect the value of an asset, as well as economic or operational analyses.
-If we concludes that the carrying value of certain assets will not be recovered based on expected undiscounted future cash flows, an impairment write-down is recorded to reduce the assets to their estimated fair value.
+If we conclude that the carrying value of certain assets will not be recovered based on expected undiscounted future cash flows, an impairment write-down is recorded to reduce the assets to their estimated fair value.
 Fair value is determined via market, cost and income based valuation techniques, as appropriate.
 The fair value is measured on a nonrecurring basis using a combination of quoted prices for similar assets in active markets and other unobservable adjustments to historical cost (Level 3) inputs.
-Based on the results of this analysis, we recorded non-cash impairment charges of \$1,676 for the year ended December 31, 2019, primarily related to the carrying value of our manufacturing assets that will not be utilized prospectively as a result of the July 2019 Restructuring Plan.
-No such charges were recorded for the years ended December 31, 2018 or December 31, 2017. - We record valuation allowances to reduce our deferred tax assets to the amounts deemed more likely than not of being realized.
+Based on the results of this analysis, we recorded non-cash impairment charges of \$1,676 for the year ended December 31, 2019, primarily related to the carrying value of our manufacturing assets that would not be utilized prospectively as a result of the 2019 Restructuring Plan.
+No such charges were recorded for the year ended December 31, 2020.

+- We record valuation allowances to reduce our deferred tax assets to the amounts deemed more likely than not of being realized.
 While we consider taxable income in assessing the need for a valuation allowance, in the event we determine we would be able to realize our deferred tax assets in the future in excess of the net recorded amount, an adjustment would be made and income increased in the period of such determination.
-Likewise, in the event we determine we would not be able to realize all or part of our deferred tax assets in the future, an adjustment would be made and charged to income in the period of such determination. - We account for share-based compensation in accordance with the fair value recognition provisions of FASB ASC Topic 718, Share-based Payment, which requires all share-based payments to employees, including grants of employee stock options, to be recognized in the consolidated financial statements based on their fair values.
+Likewise, in the event we determine we determine we would be made and charged to income in the period of such determination. - We account for share-based compensation in accordance with the fair value recognition provisions of FASB ASC Topic 718, Share-based Payment, which requires all share-based payments to employees, including grants of employee stock options, to be recognized in the consolidated financial statements based on their fair values.
 The fair value of stock options is calculated by using the Black-Scholes option pricing formula that requires estimates for expected volatility, expected dividends, the risk-free interest rate and the term of the option.
-If any of the assumptions used in the Black-Scholes model change significantly, share-based compensation expense may differ materially in the future from that recorded in the current period. - Our inventory is stated at the lower of cost or estimated net realizable value.
-The cost of inventories is determined on the basis of weightedaverage cost.
-We perform an analysis of our inventory balances at least quarterly to determine if the carrying amount of inventories exceeds their net realizable value.
-The analysis of estimated net realizable value is based on customer orders, market trends and historical pricing.
-If the carrying amount exceeds the estimated net realizable value, the carrying amount is reduced to the estimated net realizable value.
+If any of the assumptions used in the Black-Scholes model change significantly, share-based compensation expense may differ materially in the future from that recorded in the current period. - We invest excess funds in debt securities to maximize investment yield, while maintaining liquidity and minimizing credit risk.
+Debt securities are carried at fair value and consist primarily of investments in obligations of the United States Treasury, various U.S. and foreign corporations, and certificates of deposits.
+We classify our investments in debt securities as available-for-sale with all unrealized gains or losses included as part of other comprehensive income.
+We evaluate our debt securities with unrealized losses on a quarterly basis for potential other-than-temporary impairments in value.
+As a result of these assessments, we did not recognize any other-than-temporary impairment losses considered to be credit related for the years ended December 31, 2020 and 2019.